-According to the American Academy of Ophthalmology, the best defence against UV damage to your eyes is wearing quality sunglasses.
+The best defence against UV damage to eyes is wearing quality sunglasses.
 Ultraviolet rays cause both short and long-term damage, which include macular degeneration and temporary vision loss.
-If you want eyewear that protects you, International Eyewear recommends that you should check for the following in your next sunglasses purchase.
+For eyewear that protects, International Eyewear recommend that you should check for the following in your next sunglasses purchase.

-If you intend to spend your summer outdoors, on a road trip, or on a boat, you should buy polarised sunglasses.
+For summer outdoors, on a road trip, or on a boat, you should buy polarised sunglasses.
 These glasses remove the glare that occurs when sunlight reflects on flat surfaces.
 These include snow, paved roads, and even water.
-You can see objects better and have a clear vision of the road and the sea.
+They provide clearer vision and objects can be seen better.

 Contrary to what most people believe, darker sunglasses do not equal more protection.
-Instead, the colour depth of the shades you purchase will depend on the kind of activities you want to do.
-For instance, if you will be doing a lot of driving, avoid rose or yellow tinted glasses.
-These colours make it hard for you to see the switch in traffic lights.
+Instead, the colour depth of the shades purchased will depend on the kind of activities being done.
 Grey, brown, or green shades are the most preferred colours for most activities.

-Not all sunglasses protect you from UV rays.
+Not all sunglasses protect from UV rays.
 Always check if the glasses have 100% UV rays protection.
-Check with a licensed optometrist to make sure that your glasses have the right protection you need.
+A licensed optometrist will make sure that the glasses have the right protection.

 Many people consider wearing sunglasses as a fashion statement.
-However, eyewear is not merely for aesthetics, but also for your health.
-Make sure to buy one that suits your needs and activities.
-The next time you come out looking like a movie star, you know you have your sunglasses to thank.
+However, eyewear is not merely for aesthetics, but also for health.